High-Fiber Avocado Toast for First Trimester Morning Sickness

 Preparation Instructions

-3. Spread the mashed avocado evenly over the warm toast.
+3. Spread the mashed avocado evenly over the sourdough bread.

-4. Arrange the sliced avocado on top of the mashed layer.
+5. Arrange it on top of the mashed avocado.

-5. Sprinkle with the crumbled feta cheese and chopped pistachios.
-Serve immediately.
+6. Sprinkle with crumbled feta cheese and chopped pistachios.
+Enjoy!

 Tips For the Best Pregnancy-Safe Avocado Breakfast Toast with Feta